SystemsBiologyUniandes/PyEcoLib/README.md

 where the file shows the time, the sampling ID, the cell ID, the cell-size and the division steps of these bacteria along the time.

-DivEventsFile, on the other hand, shows the times of the division a growing population of bacteria defiig te path to this file using "DivEventsFile" :
+DivEventsFile, on the other hand, shows the times of the division a growing population of bacteria.
+You have to define the path to this file using "DivEventsFile" in szdyn parameters:

 |Sample|	Cell|	Mother|	MotherSize|	BirthTime|	Sb|	GrowthRate|	DivPar|
 |-----|-----|-----|-----|-----|-----|-----|-----|